Titanium Vs. Ceramic Curling Irons

 If you are not used to curling your hair or are unfamiliar with salon-grade curling wands, it can be challenging to get the hang of titanium wands.

-You will only need to pass the hair through once or twice on this curling iron since the temperatures can be extremely high.
+You will only need to pass the hair through the curling iron once or twice, since the temperatures can be extremely high.

-Now that we’ve taken a look at these two products individually, let’s compare them side by side and explain a bit about their pros and cons.
+Now that we’ve taken a look at these two products individually, let’s compare them side by side and discuss their pros and cons.

 Ceramic